Are you injured or imbalanced?

 From your findings, I would recommend the following:

-- Start to address the imbalances yourself by using a soft foam roller and/or tennis ball on your back muscles (making sure to not apply direct pressure to the spine itself) and quads
+- Start to address the imbalances yourself by using a soft foam roller and/or tennis ball plus stretches on your back muscles (making sure to not apply direct pressure to the spine itself), hip flexors and quads.
+Use this video to help you choose the right exercises to do

 - Book a strength and conditioning session with me or someone else who knows how to address muscular imbalance (make sure they start with your pelvic alignment)